Piers-0x1/ctf-writeup/crew_ctf/Lambang.md

 ```
 Now we can try to overwrite this freed chunk, which is a tcache bin.
 We can try tcache poisoning, overwrite the fd pointer at `0x55555555a2a0`.
 But because this was glibc 2.32, there is an additional mitigation, which is safe-linking.
 You can read more about it here: https://research.checkpoint.com/2020/safe-linking-eliminating-a-20-year-old-malloc-exploit-primitive/
-In short,it protects the fd pointer by signing the address with heap address.
-Because heap address is affted by ASLR, we thus have to leak the heap address before we can overwrite the fd pointer, or else the address we overwrite will be invalid without the signing.
+In short, it protects the fd pointer by signing the address with heap address.
+Because heap address is affected by ASLR, we thus have to leak the heap address before we can overwrite the fd pointer, or else the address we overwrite will be invalid without the signing.
 The formula for masking: P' = P ^ (L >> 12)
                          P' : the masked address
                          P  : the original address